MT-123/my-camp/workflow.md

 2. install AWS CLI

 M. DB migration from MongoDB to MySQL
-M1. mini test model for login and session setup
-1. create user DB and table for test model for login with MySQL workbench
+1. create my_camp DB and tables of MySQL
+2. create seeding functions and seed data
-2. create local strategy and sql query for passport
+3. refactor passport local strategy and serializtion for MySQL
-3. create seeding functions
 4. refactor the controller and middleware from mongoDB to MySQL
+5. package functions to modules and setup .env file
+6. clean up unused mongo related files and npm packages
+7. repace npm package mysql with mysql2 for connection issues

+N. docker
+1. create docker compose file
+a. set up environment variables for mysql connection
+b. set up volumes:
+b1. initialization path to .sql to create DB and tables b2. specify the local folder the persist the DB data
+2. go into app container to execute the seeding file